 Review academic policies and procedures

-All Duke students are expected to adhere to the academic policies and procedures set forth by the MIDP and Duke University.
+All Duke students are expected to adhere to the 2018-2019 Academic Guidelines set forth by the MIDP and Duke University.
 Please familiarize yourself with the program's policies related to plagiarism, English language courses, auditing, independent research, and other issues.

 Staff and volunteers with the MIDP Program will assist incoming students with finding appropriate housing upon their arrival to the area.
 The MIDP office strongly advises that you do not sign any lease or housing agreements prior to your arrival, as you will be legally bound to that housing and will be unable to break the lease should you arrive and find the accommodations unsatisfactory.
 For more information about housing options, visit our Student Resources page.